 How to Withdrawal

-If you need to withdrawal your child from Faith, please complete a Student Withdrawal form in the main office and notify the Director or Associate Director.
+If you need to withdraw your child from Faith, please complete a Student Withdrawal form in the main office and notify the Director and the Associate Director.

 Faith Lutheran School relies on tuition commitments when budgeting and making operating expense commitments.
 It places a financial hardship on the school when families enroll but do not complete the year with the school.
 Tuition adjustments will be made only in the case of moving away from the area (10+ miles), loss of income or financial hardship, or if it is mutually determined that your child has needs that Faith cannot meet (e.g. if the program does not seem developmentally fit for your child based on early childhood standards).

-Should the school need to close due to a state health emergency, families will not be responsible for tuition.
-If the school needs to close temporarily for 14 days or less due to COVID-19 exposure, families will be responsible for payment.
+Additionally, should the school need to close due to a state health emergency, families will not be responsible for tuition.
+The school may need to close temporarily for 14 or less days if exposure to COVID-19 has occurred, and families will be responsible for payment if this happens.

 For any other voluntary withdrawal, the family is responsible for the full tuition amount, or adjusted amount according to the tuition obligation scale below.
 For any other voluntary withdrawal, due to financial dependency of the school on tuition funds, a replacement must be found to eliminate financial obligation for the full tuition amount.
 If the school is not able to find a replacement, families are financially responsible.